Intensive Beginners Jewellery Short Course - $1350

 If you're time-poor like me, then this intensive beginners jewellery making short- course is for you.
 It's held over two-full-days during the week or on a weekend.
 You’ll work at your own pace while learning the fundamentals of jewellery making.

 Everyone will be making different pieces of jewellery, so you'll see how various types of jewellery is made.
 Classes are held around a big jewellers bench, so you'll have your own space, mircomotor and tool kit to use during the class.
 And, the beauty of working around this big jewellers bench is that you see what everyone else is working on.
-It's great fun and a really supportive environment in which to learn.
+It's great fun and a really supportive environment to learn some new skills.

 Most importantly, you'll be learn to make jewellery to suit your style and taste.
 The pieces you make in this class might even be the start of your first range of jewellery.
 You'll be able to use the skills you learn in this beginners jewellery short course to start making your own pieces of jewellery at home.